 Heat tracing is not limited to freeze prevention.
 The concept can also be deployed in applications that require water or another fluid to be kept above a specified temperature, even when there is no risk of freezing.
-Also note that some industrial piping system carry fluids that freeze at room temperature, making heat tracing necessary.
+Also note that some industrial piping systems carry fluids that freeze at room temperature, making heat tracing necessary.

-Many types of heat trace cables are commercially available, and they are selected based on insulation material, voltage and heat output per unit length.
+Many types of heat trace cables are commercially available, and they are selected based on insulation material, voltage, and heat output per unit length.
 Normally, one foot of cable is installed for each foot of piping, but additional cable may be required to compensate for localized heat loss due to components such as valves and flanges.

 Prevent freezing in your plumbing system with electric heat tracing.

 Electric heat tracing is also known as surface heating or heat tape.
 It is important to note that heat tracing is not limited to pipes, but also vessels.
 Heat tracing can also be deployed with Steam, although it is only viable when clients have access to Steam at a reasonable cost.

 How An Electric Heat Tracing System Operates

 The output of a heating element based on electrical resistance can be described with a simple formula: